vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 ### Reduced Runway Separation
 When conditions permit, the [2400m separation standard for landing aircraft](../../separation-standards/runway.md#2400m-standard) may be applied to aircraft arriving on any runway.

+### SODPROPS
+When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time.

+!!! phraseology
+    **BN ADC:** "JST521, traffic is a 737 on a 3nm final for the opposite direction parallel runway, runway 01R, cleared for takeoff"
+    **JST521:** "Runway 01R, cleared for takeoff, JST521"
+    **BN ADC:** "VOZ954, traffic is an A320 departing from the opposite direction parallel runway, runway 19R, cleared to land"
+    **VOZ954:** "Runway 19R, cleared to land, VOZ954"

+Ensure the [ATIS](#atis) is updated to reflect the SODPROPS runway mode.

 ### Parallel Runway Operations
 Refer to [Parallel Runway Separation Standards](../../../separation-standards/parallelapps) for more information